I want to attend Columbia as a music student. What should I do?

 What's an interdisciplinary major?

 Interdisciplinary majors are custom-designed programs created to serve a student's interest that is not covered by the college's existing degree programs.
-If you are interested in an interdisciplinary major involving music and another discipline of study, you need to contact the Academic Advising department once you are on campus.
+If you are interested in an interdisciplinary major involving music and another discipline of study, you need to contact the College Advising Center once you are on campus.
 Interdisciplinary majors may be declared only after a student has matriculated into the college and completed at least one semester of coursework.

 Can I just take private lessons?